technomancy/menelaus/README.md

 ## Known bugs

-If you hold down two keys which contain a modifier (for instance, shift and !) and release one of them, it will count as if both are released.

 The reset function has no effect; hard-reset must be used to reflash the firmware.

 ## License

-Copyright © 2014-2019 Phil Hagelberg and contributors
+Copyright © 2014-2020 Phil Hagelberg and contributors

 Released under the [GNU GPL version 3](https://www.gnu.org/licenses/gpl.html).